What Size Air-Conditioner Do I Need For My Walk-In Cooler?

 Top Three Brands -- 1000's of people use one of these three brands.
 Buy one of these 3 brands and we'll never have to talk to you!!
 Canadians -- see below

 - GE Brand: Best brand since the 2013 redesign.
 They now restart automatically after a power failure and they work fine in the winter.
 Be careful about buying pre-2010 used ones.
 They are very different.
-2010-12 models are fine, and now 2013 with autostart are TERRIFIC!
+2010-12 models are fine, and in 2013 they added autostart which is TERRIFIC!
 A small fraction of 1% failure rate on compressors so far not including problems just out of the box (could have been dropped at Home Depot).
-They are sold at Home Depot.
+They are sold at Home Depot and WalMart.
 Some models (we can't predict) have a 2nd "hidden" temperature sensor that makes installation take about 5 minutes longer (our instructions cover this).
 We love this brand.

 - HAIER: At WalMart, Costco, Sam's Club.
 A bit cheaper than GE or LG.
 We love HAIER units.
 There are not great reviews for these online at walmart.com, but we have direct experience with THOUSANDS of people using them with CoolBots for many years now (and we no relationship with HAIER or WalMart) and think they are GREAT -- Specifically, if they last the first week, they seem to be lasting forever.
 I have fewer calls on these than on the more expensive LG's below.
 Starting in 2010 they added wording to their instruction saying they don't work if *outside* temperatures fall below 60F.
 But this isn't true, these are great through even Canadian winters and nothing changed in 2010, just the wording in their instructions.

-- LG Brand: Starting in 2013 this has become a horrible brand.
-We don't know what happened.
-We have THOUSANDS of people using LG air conditioners going back all the way to 2006 and statistically speaking, other than minor $4.00 sensor replacement problems, most of them are still running strong 7 years later!
+- LG Brand:"**CAUTION: 2013 REDESIGN WASN'T GOOD.
+We don't know about 2014 yet.**" We don't know what happened.
+We have THOUSANDS of people using LG air conditioners going back all the way to 2006 and statistically speaking, other than minor $4.00 sensor replacement problems, most of them are still running strong 8 years later!
 The warranty in 2012 dropped from 5 years to 1 year... and even in 2012 we were seeing some problems... but in 2013... holy cow!
 I don't know what's happened with them, but... forget the warranty, we are seeing a HUGE number of problems out of the box or 2-3 months down the road.
 AND they aren't even that cheap.

 - Danby: Popular Canadian model.
 Seems to be working fine, now since 2011.
 We do NOT like pre-2011 Danby's, so don't buy used.
 The compressor was great but tons of electrical problems.
 Now... there's no problems.
 We have hundreds of people using these in Canada with under a 1% failure rate since 2011